MaryamAbdul-Aziz/student/_posts/2023-09-27-Review-Ticket-wk-6.md

     - Learned that I needed to use `parseFloat()` with the user input to change the variables to numbers

 > Completed JS Debugging
-- Further details within document
+- Further details within document regarding specific changes
 - Accidentally missed `i++` in code and ran into infinite loop that crashed VSCode and later my computer for several hours.
 Eventually deleted code and waited out the crash